So ya think ya want to be a bird photographer?

 If you talk to a non-bird photographer for five minutes about the ID of a bird their eyes will glaze over.
 If you talk to a non-bird photographer for 10 minutes about the technical difficulties of settings, light, composition and the like their pulse will slow, call 911 because they are certifiably bored to death.

-Learn ethics, know when you are getting too close by being aware of the bird’s behavior, you can tell when you get too close because they get alarmed.
+Know when you are getting too close to your subject by observing the bird’s behavior, you can tell when you get too close because they become alarmed.
+You don’t want to pet the bird, you want to photograph it.

 Follow local, state and federal guidelines & rules about how close to approach and what land you need to stay off of.